- As low as $210/Night

 - Approximately 840 square feet

-This condo features comfortable furnishings, a enormous deck with pool view, and an open layout ideal for reconnecting with family and friends.
+This condo features comfortable furnishings, a sizable deck with pool view, and an open layout ideal for reconnecting with family and friends.
 This condo sleeps six people with one queen bed, two twins, and one queen-sized sleeper couch.
 Additional features include a washer/dryer, wireless modem for Internet access, 2 TV's.

 No elevator.
 Limit two parking spaces per unit.